ivanbabko/goodrocket-css/README.md

 This resembles functional CSS approach promoted by frameworks like [Tachyons](https://github.com/tachyons-css/tachyons/) or [Basscss](https://github.com/basscss/basscss), although we are not compiling our UI components solely from utility classes.
-We utilize them only as an abstraction for commonly used and often overridden properties.
+We utilize them to handle exceptions for often overridden properties.

 **Note:** Utility classes are prefixed with a `u-` to help us understand what these classes do when we look at the markup (e.g. `<div class="u-clearfix">`)